ibexa/documentation-user/docs/personalization/segment_management.md

 - Poland - `segment ID=11`
 - sales hunters - `segment ID=14`

-As a result, a reco call returns two events which qualify for these segment groups requirements.
+As a result, a recommendation call returns two events which qualify for these segment groups requirements.
 Two items with `ID=587` and `ID=588` are relevant for the following segment combinations, clicked by:

 - for women from Poland